 Remove pint jars and accessories from the pot of water, dry with a clean, dry towel.

-Using a ladle, spoon marmalade into pint jars, leaving about a 1-inch clearance at the top.
+Using a ladle, spoon marmalade into the hot sterile jars, leaving about a 1-inch clearance at the top.

-Seal with lid and place upside down to cool.
+Seal glass jars with lid and place upside down to cool.

 This will seal the jar’s lid.
 NEVER USE THE INSTANT POT FOR CANNING.

 I only do this to lock the lid, if you are wanting to store this please water bathe your jars!